astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/gettingthingsdone.md

 - The increasingly popular [Obsidian](https://obsidian.md)
 - Good old pen and paper (surprisingly effective and **not** outdated as we may think!)

 Build up structures that help you.
-This is a mix of GTD and my methodology, but split up your short term TODOs, long term projects, and those projects which "would be nice" but need to stay out of sight and out of mind for you to get things done.
+I like to split up my short term TODOs, long term projects, and those projects which "would be nice" but need to stay out of sight and out of mind for me to get things done.
 - My short term TODOs are in my notes.
 I organize them vaguely by priority, e.g. the highest priority things go to the bottom so I can delete them easily.
 - My long term projects are sometimes in my notes, and mostly float towards the top